 The Health Star Rating system is a government initiative developed in consultation with health organisations, food industry and the public.

 The Health Star Rating is not meant to compare different types of foods.
-So, for example, it is not meant to compare a yoghurt with a packet of crisps.
+So, for example, it is not meant to compare a yoghurt with a muesli bar, it's designed to compare similar packaged foods within categories and aisles.

 For more on the Health Star Rating and the rating of Sanitarium food products, read our Health Star Rating article or see our products pages for individual products.